Trump calls for expanded U.S. nuclear arsenal

 NEW YORK, Dec.
 22, Kyodo

-U.S. President-elect Donald Trump on Thursday called for the United States to bolster its nuclear arsenal, an apparent reversal of a decades-old effort to cut back on the nation's atomic weaponry.
+U.S. President-elect Donald Trump on Thursday called for the United States to bolster its nuclear arsenal, indicating a position at odds with decades of efforts to scale back the nation's atomic weaponry.

 "The United States must greatly strengthen and expand its nuclear capability until such time as the world comes to its senses regarding nukes," he said in a Twitter post.